dangerousfroggo/Plaid/README.md

+Plaid:

-flask-based web app
+flask-based web application

 uses several services and apis, such as gmaps, google cloud api, openaiapi

-takes user info, plans a day-out and creates a route
+an app designed to combat boredom.
+Given basic information, plans the perfect date/day out and shows a google maps route.